Fokker-Planck equations with terminal condition and related McKean probabilistic representation

 \section{Introduction}

 The main objective of the paper consists in studying well-posedness and probabilistic representation of the Fokker-Planck PDE with terminal condition

-where $\sigma: [0,T] \times \R^d \rightarrow M_{d,m}(\R)$, $b: [0,T] \times \R^d \rightarrow \R^d$ and $\mu$ is a prescribed finite Borel measure on $\R^d$.
+where $\sigma: [0,T] \times \R^d \rightarrow M_{d}(\R)$, $b: [0,T] \times \R^d \rightarrow \R^d$ and $\mu$ is a prescribed finite Borel (most often non-negative) measure on $\R^d$.
 When ${\bf u}(t)$ admits a density for some $t \in [0,T]$ we write ${\bf u}(t) = u(t,x) dx$.
 This equation is motivated by applications in various domains of physical sciences and engineering, as heat conduction~\cite{beck1985inverse}, material science~\cite{ renardy1987mathematical} or hydrology~\cite{bagtzoglou2003marching}.
 In particular, \textit{hydraulic inversion} is interested in inverting a diffusion process representing the concentration of a pollutant to identify the pollution source location when the final concentration profile is observed.
-Those models are often formulated by PDE problems which are in general ill-posed because, either the solution is not unique or the solution is not stable.
-For this issue, the existence is ensured by the fact that the observed contaminant is necessarily originated from some place at a given time (as soon as the model is correct).
-Several authors have handled the lack of uniqueness problem by introducing regularization methods approaching the problem by well-posed PDEs, see typically \cite{tikhonov1977solutions} and \cite{lattes1969method}.
-A second issue, when the problem is well-approximated by a regularized problem, consists in providing a numerical approximating scheme to the backward diffusion process.
+Those models give often rise to ill-posed problems because, either the solution is not unique or it is not stable.
+In this specific case, the existence is ensured by the fact that the observed contaminant is necessarily originated at a given time (as soon as the model is correct).
+Several authors have handled the lack of uniqueness by introducing regularization methods and approaching the problem using well-posed PDEs, see typically \cite{tikhonov1977solutions} and \cite{lattes1969method}.